Holdings

 The Architecture section is divided into epochs and, within these, into regions and locations.
 It also includes the sub-divisions Urbanism, Architectural Drawings, Landscape Architecture, Museology and Stage Design, as well as Non-Italian Architecture.

-The Painting and Sculpture sections are likewise organized into epochs.
+The Painting and Sculpture sections are likewise organised into epochs.
 Within each epoch, the works of known artists are arranged in alphabetical order of artist name, followed by anonymous works arranged according to their current location.
 Drawings, prints and miniatures are integrated into these sections on the basis of what they show.
 The Painting section also includes the sub-division Portraits and Self-portraits in the Uffizi.

 Notable new acquisitions